andreadvecchia/andreadvecchia.github.io/_pages/about.md

 🔬 My research recently focused on applying **ML methods to finance**: from dynamic programming for stochastic optimal control and American option pricing, to non i.i.d. data and time-series forecasting.

 🌱 Previously, I focused on **building scalable kernel-based methods** for regression and classification with provable guarantees.
 To tackle large-scale learning problems, I applied **random projection** techniques such as the **Nyström method, random features, and sketching**.

-This work led to the **implementation of compressed algorithms** that are both mathematically sound and practically efficient on high-dimensional, large datasets.
+🛠 These works led to the **implementation of compressed algorithms** that are both mathematically sound and practically efficient on high-dimensional, large datasets.

 🧪 Other research topics: statistical learning theory, adaptive multitask online learning, optimization, deep learning.